Want the perfect workout program?Take Quiz

 Follow her on Instagram at @mzprettymuscle

-At only 25 years old, Melina Keltaniemi represents the present and future of women's bodybuilding.
+Still in her 20s, Melina Keltaniemi represents the present and future of women's bodybuilding.

 Melina is a bikini fitness model from Finland that has experienced immediate success with a win at the 2018 IFBB Elite Pro World Championship.
 She followed that up by winning the 2019 Nordic Elite Pro and repeated it at IFBB 2019 Elite Pro World Championships.